PowerShell in Visual Studio Code

 codeGear

 You can also use the keyboard shortcut ⌘, (Windows, Linux Ctrl+,) to open your settings.
-You can still open the settings.json file by using Preferences: Open Settings (JSON) command from the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) or by changing the default settings editor with the "workbench.settings.editor" setting.
+You can still open the settings.json file using Preferences: Open User Settings (JSON) command from the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) or by changing the default settings editor with the "workbench.settings.editor" setting.

 Go to User and Workspace settings for more information on configuring VS Code settings.